 This is a question that we get asked almost daily.
-Besides our personal savings we work anywhere there is a stable internet connection on this blog.
-A large portion of our income comes from this website.
-Any product that we love and recommend we write about and if a reader goes on to buy the product, we get a small commission at no extra cost to the purchaser.
-We are also freelance writers, social media managers, and have even sold some of our photography!
+Besides our personal savings, we work anywhere there is a stable internet connection on this blog.
+Yes, a large portion of our income comes from this website.
+Any product/hotel that we love and recommend we write about and if a reader goes on to buy the product, we get a small commission at no extra cost to the purchaser.
+We are also freelance writers, social media managers, and have even sold some of our photography and video.

 How much do you spend on traveling?

 A lot less than you would think actually.
 Depending on where in the world we are, we can sometimes spend half of what we spent living in New York.
-Like mentioned above we try to spend less than $40 a day per person, so that’s about $14,000 a year on average.
-Somedays we spend more than $40 a day and some days we spend less – but it all balances out in the end.
+Like mentioned above we try to spend less than $50 a day per person, so that’s about $18,000 a year on average.
+Somedays we spend more than $50 a day and some days we spend less – but it all balances out in the end.
 Everything depends on which area of the world we are traveling in.
-Western Europe, Africa, and Australia cost more than traveling in Southeast Asia and Eastern Europe so we try to split our time evenly among expensive countries and more affordable ones.
+Western Europe, Africa, North America, and Australia cost more than traveling in Southeast Asia and Eastern Europe so we try to split our time evenly among expensive countries and more affordable ones.